Being an advocate: what does it mean?

 Advocacy is promoting and defending a person’s rights, needs and interests.

-If you think your child is at risk of harm, isn’t having her needs met, or is being denied her rights, you might need to advocate for her.
+If you think your child is at risk of harm, isn’t having their needs met, or is being denied their rights, you can advocate for them.

 You know and understand your child better than anyone else.
-If people are making decisions for and about your child, your voice and point of view, and your child’s point of view, help to make sure these decisions are in your child’s best interests.
+If people are making decisions for or about your child, you can make sure these decisions are in your child’s best interests by being their advocate.

-How to advocate for your child with additional needs: steps
+How to advocate for your child with disability, autism or other additional needs

 Step 1: understand the issue

-Make sure you have a clear understanding of the issues your child is facing.
+Make sure you have a clear understanding of the issues affecting your child.
 For example, your child’s school might say they’re having difficulty getting funding and support to ensure your child is included in class activities throughout the day.

 For example, you might think that your child could take part in all class activities if the teacher adjusted the activities to better suit your child’s level of understanding.

 You need to be sure that what you want is in your child’s best interests.
-This includes thinking about any possible negative consequences.
+This includes thinking about any possible negative consequences and how they could be managed.
 For example, does your child also need some periods of the day in a quieter area with fewer children around?

 Presenting a solution is more effective than complaining.
 For example, you might say, ‘I understand this is a challenging situation.
-I want to work closely with you and other professionals to make sure my child’s learning needs are met using the resources you have.’
+I want to work closely with you to make sure my child’s learning needs are met using the resources you have’.

 Asking questions can also help.
 For example, you might say, ‘Can you let me know what adjustments you’re making so that my child is included in activities?’

 You could also think about your priorities.
-For example, do things need to change right now?
-Is your child feeling safe and happy?
-Would delaying make the situation worse or better?
+For example, do things need to change right now, or is it better to wait?

 Know your child’s rights